Here’s what you need to know so you don’t unwittingly lower your credit score.

 While credit scores may seem complicated at first glance, once you know how they’re calculated, you can easily prevent causing your score to drop or remain lower than you’d like.

-Click or swipe to learn 5 factors that can lower your credit score and how to prevent them.
+Below are five factors that can lower your credit score and how to prevent them.